TseHang/d3ForceSimple/README.md

 ### Description
 It's a demo to use d3.js making a gravity simulation .

-**The interesting thing** is we combined width firebase's database .
-When a user submit a form / data , we'll insert a gravity ball and then analysis data, realtimely.
+**The interesting thing** is we combined with firebase's database .
+When a user submit a form / data , we'll insert a gravity ball and then analysis data, **realtimely**.

 ### File
 - index.html : show gravity ball ( the data analysis )